 To help ensure the safety of our products, all of our raw materials are part of a detailed traceability program, and we have robust product and raw material screening programs designed to exceed industry standards.
-When assessing the risk of raw materials, we utilize guidance and definitions from regulatory bodies such as the FDA and partner with third-party organizations when feasible and reliable.
-Below are some examples of the actions we have taken as a result of our raw material risk assessments.
+When assessing the risk of raw materials, we utilize guidance and definitions from regulatory bodies such as the FDA, and those contained in regulations such as the EU Deforestation Regulation (EUDR), and we partner with third-party organizations as needed.
+Our goals regarding raw material risk management are to mitigate risks of deforestation and human rights violations, ensure compliance with sourcing regulations, and improve visibility to the source.